La Asunción: Government

 It is the seat of the regional government and the municipality of Arismendi Municipality, Nueva Esparta.

 Cityscape

 The city has two banks, a post office, two museums, and a private hospital with modern facilities.
 The Palacio Municipal is located behind the cathedral and houses the offices of the state government.
-The Assemblea Legislativa is accommodated in the building which was earlier a franciscan monastery and which also subsequently served as a hospital and prison.
-A sundial fixed in 1612 at the initiative of a governor, is known as "Relox Equinoccia Inferior". which is still seen at this venue.
-The Plaza of La Asuncion is in two parts, the southern part is named as Plaza Bolivar and the northern part is named Plaza Luisa Caceres, whose statue is installed there.
-An old double storied house has been converted into a souvenir shop with a coffee kiosk.
+The Assemblea Legislativa occupies a former Franciscan monastery which has also served as a hospital and prison.
+A sundial fixed in 1612 at the initiative of a governor and known as the "Relox Equinoccia Inferior" is still visible here.
+The Plaza of La Asunción is divided into a southern half named for Simón Bolívar and a northern half named for Luisa Caceres, whose statue is installed there.
+An old two storey house has been converted into a souvenir shop with a coffee kiosk.
 The birthplace of the independence hero Juan Bautista Arismendi, husband of Luisa Caceres de Arismendi has been refurbished.